 Rollei Prego 100WA is a beautiful point-and-shoot with a 28-100mm 𝒇5.8-𝒇10.5 Vario-Apogon lens (the maximum aperture changes based on zoom level).
 It can focus as close as .5m with “macro” mode or .65m/2’1½” normally.
 The camera has a decent shutter that actuates between 1 and 1/500th of a second.
 You can use 35mm film with an ISO range of 50-3200, DX code required.

-This is perhaps the nicest-looking autofocus point-and-shoot I’ve had that costs less than $300.
-It feels great in-hand and fits nicely in a jacket pocket.
+This is perhaps the nicest-looking autofocus point-and-shoot I’ve had that costs less than $200.
+It feels great in hand and fits nicely in a jacket pocket.
 The viewfinder is OK in size; it has thin black parallax markings and focus-area brackets.
-Like most modern-ish automagic cameras, you will be forced to manually shut off its flash every time in the dusk light, and there is no manual override for focus or exposure.
+Unfortunately, as with most modern-ish automagic cameras, you will be forced to manually shut off its flash every time in the dusk light, and there is no manual override for focus or exposure.

-The camera takes a single CR-2 battery, which is a little rarer than a CR-123 but isn’t particularly difficult to find.
-Drugstores may carry those as they are often used in medical devices.
+The camera takes a single CR-2 battery, which is a little rarer than a more “camera-standard” CR-123 but isn’t particularly difficult to find.
+Your local drugstore may also carry those as they are often used in medical devices.

 If you’re lucky, a wireless shutter trigger/remote will be packaged with your Rollei Prego.
 Alas, I am not.